 Making the transition is not always easy, but the Law Office of Michael E. Golub is here to help.
 I'm passionate about my clients' well-being, and will do everything in my power to minimize the stress and uncertainty you're facing.

-Most people are familiar with the terms sole and joint custody.
+Most people in Lake County, are familiar with the terms sole and joint custody.
 Florida law, however, presumes that shared custody is in the best interests of a child.
 Shared custody mandates that each parent must equally share the rights, responsibilities, and joys of child-rearing.
 The court will only award sole, or full, custody if it determines that shared custody would prove detrimental to the child.
 A rebuttable presumption of detriment exists if one parent has been convicted of a first-degree misdemeanor or higher involving domestic violence.

 It is permissible for parents to reach an agreement assigning ultimate responsibility for certain aspects of a child's upbringing to one parent.
 Prior to entering a final divorce decree, the court requires both parties to attend a parenting class, and some jurisdictions may also require children to attend a class.
-The court may also order that one parent assume responsibility for major decisions regarding the child.
+The Lake County court may also order that one parent assume responsibility for major decisions regarding the child.
 There are several areas where the custodial parent must be willing to take responsibility in relation to the child's well-being.